ETF Academy Investment portfolio

 Risk profile of an investment portfolio

 When constructing an investment portfolio, your starting point is your risk appetite.
-How well would you sleep if your portfolio just lost 10% in a day?
+How well would you sleep if your investment portfolio just lost 10% in a day?
 Would you remain invested if it dropped 40%?
 We typically work with three broad risk profiles, which match most investors:

 - Low-risk profile